matheus-pereira/elric/website/versioned_docs/version-26.x/Webpack.md

 }
 ```

 That's it! webpack is a complex and flexible tool, so you may have to make some adjustments to handle your specific application's needs.
-Luckily for most projects, Jest should be more than flexible enough to handle your webpack config.
+Luckily for most projects, elric should be more than flexible enough to handle your webpack config.

 > Note: For more complex webpack configurations, you may also want to investigate projects such as: [babel-plugin-webpack-loaders](https://github.com/istarkov/babel-plugin-webpack-loaders).

 ## Using with webpack 2

 webpack 2 offers native support for ES modules.
-However, Jest runs in Node, and thus requires ES modules to be transpiled to CommonJS modules.
+However, elric runs in Node, and thus requires ES modules to be transpiled to CommonJS modules.
 As such, if you are using webpack 2, you most likely will want to configure Babel to transpile ES modules to CommonJS modules only in the `test` environment.

 ```json
 // .babelrc